Allbarone

-Allbarone is the ninth studio album by English musician Baxter Dury, produced by Paul Epworth.
+Allbarone is the eighth studio album by English musician Baxter Dury, produced by Paul Epworth.
 Preceded by four singles, it was released on 12 September 2025 through Heavenly Recordings.

 Background and recording

 While on tour in promotion for his album I Thought I Was Better Than You (2023), Dury met the producer Paul Epworth (Adele, U2) after a set at the 2024 Glastonbury Festival.
 Expressing interest to the producer that he wished to make a record in a similar pop vein to Charli XCX's Brat (2024), the pair made arrangements to record at Epworth's recording studio the Church in London, finishing the record between December 2024 and the following January.
 The duo established a modus operandi that primarily consisted of Epworth constructing the music, Dury writing around the compositions, and then recording, all in quick succession.

 In an interview with the NME, Dury explained that the live response to his 2021 collaboration with Fred Again, the dance-oriented "Baxter (These Are My Friends)", caused him to rethink his approach, saying "Before, making narrative-based indie music is a bit of a thoughtful thing and that gets a bit tiring. ...
 Fred Again.. caused a little bit of a shift and I definitely learned a lot about dance music."